teamfact/hcp-iot-api-node/README.md

 This is a lightweight node.js based wrapper for the [SAP HANA Cloud Platform IoT Services API](https://help.hana.ondemand.com/iot/frameset.htm?ad829c660e584c329200022332f04d00.html).
 Instead of wrangling with authentication and request configuration, you can use the libraries methods to communicate with the API.
-Both services (Remote Device Management Servcie and Message Management Service) have been implemented in their own class and own set of methods (see documentation below).
+Both services (Remote Device Management Servcie and Message Management Service) have been implemented in their own class (see documentation below).

 There is also a utility class available to request OAuth tokens for configured HCP clients.

 ## Installation (when available)